This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Rhubarb Buttermilk Cake

-When rhubarb is in season, there are innumerable ways to use it.
-But this easy-to-make rhubarb buttermilk cake may be one of the best ways!
+When rhubarb is in season, there are so many ways to use it, and this rhubarb buttermilk cake may be one of the best ways!
 With bite-sized pieces of rhubarb and a sweet cinnamon sugar topping, the batter comes together quickly with little fuss.
-Once baked, the cake puffs up slightly to form the perfect spring dessert.

 Ingredients